conan-io/docs/faq/conan1.0.rst

 Upgrading to conan 1.0
 ======================

-If you werehave been using a 0.X version of Conan, there are some things to consider when upgrading to version 1.0.
+If you have been using a 0.X version of Conan, there are some things to consider when upgrading to version 1.0.
 These are reflected in the :ref:`changelog<changelog>`., however, this section summarizes the most important ones:

 Command line changes